 \section{Introduction}

-Observational efforts to prove black holes (BHs) finally began to bear fruit in the last few years: the direct detection of the gravitational waves (GWs) emanating from a merger of binary BHs~\cite{Abbott:2016blz}, and the electromagnetic observations with very-long-baseline interferometry (VLBI)~\cite{Akiyama:2019eap}.
-The growing global network of ground-based GW interferometers and the VLBI multi-wavelength observations with higher resolution in the near future will be powerful tools to unveil the nature of BHs or to test the Kerr hypothesis.
-By virtue of the uniqueness of the Kerr solution in General Relativity, they allow us unprecedented tests of gravity at strong-field regime.
+Observational efforts to prove black holes (BHs) finally began to bear fruit in the last few years: direct detection of gravitational waves (GWs) emanating from a merger of binary BHs~\cite{Abbott:2016blz}, and electromagnetic observations with very-long-baseline interferometry (VLBI)~\cite{Akiyama:2019eap}.
+The growing global network of ground-based GW interferometers and VLBI multi-wavelength observations at higher resolution in the near future will be powerful tools to unveil the nature of BHs or to test the Kerr hypothesis.
+By virtue of the uniqueness of the Kerr solution in General Relativity, they allow us unprecedented tests of gravity in the strong-field regime.
 Theoretical prediction of the propagation of fields with different spins on BH geometry is thus important.

-While in the short wavelength regime one can rely on the geometrical optics approximation, in the long wavelength regime the approximation breaks down and one needs to take into account wave optics.
-Most of physically interesting cases of the wave equations on BH geometries can be solved by separation of variables.
-The separability of the Klein-Gordon equation for the Kerr-Newman family with cosmological constant was clarified by Cater~\cite{Carter:1968,Carter:1968rr,Carter:1968ks}.
-This result, with the aid of the Newman-Penrose formalism~\cite{Newman:1961qr}, was generalized to higher spin wave equations for the Kerr background~\cite{Teukolsky:1972my,Teukolsky:1973ha,Unruh:1973bda,Chandrasekhar:1976ap} and for the Kerr-de Sitter background~\cite{Khanal:1983vb,Chambers:1994ap}.
-With the separated master equation known as the Teukolsky equation, one can investigate wave propagation, for which the scattering analysis is a powerful approach~\cite{futterman_handler_matzner_1988}.
+While in the short-wavelength regime one can rely on the geometrical optics approximation, in the long-wavelength regime the approximation breaks down and one needs to take into account wave optics.
+Most of the physically interesting cases of the wave equations on BH geometries can be solved by separation of variables.
+The separability of the Klein-Gordon equation for the Kerr-Newman family with a cosmological constant was clarified by Carter~\cite{Carter:1968,Carter:1968rr,Carter:1968ks}.
+This result, with the aid of the Newman-Penrose formalism~\cite{Newman:1961qr}, was generalized to higher-spin wave equations for the Kerr background~\cite{Teukolsky:1972my,Teukolsky:1973ha,Unruh:1973bda,Chandrasekhar:1976ap} and for the Kerr-de Sitter background~\cite{Khanal:1983vb,Chambers:1994ap}.
+With the separated master equation known as the Teukolsky equation, one can investigate wave propagation, for which scattering analysis is a powerful approach~\cite{futterman_handler_matzner_1988}.
 Observables in the wave optics have been commonly evaluated in the literature with certain approximations such as the WKB approximation.